Agathok Rules

 Martial (Wisdom)

 Represents one’s knowledge and understanding of combat tactics, martial skills, and the capabilities (and lack thereof) of an enemy.
 Outside of combat, Martial can be used to gauge a creature’s relative power in relation to one’s own.
-In combat, Martial is used to determine what a creature can do in battle, such as identifying a dragon’s breath attack, an enemy’s weakness, or a powerful ability it is has yet to even show.
+In combat, Martial is often used for Tactics checks to determine what a creature can do in battle, such as identifying a dragon’s breath attack, an enemy’s weakness, or morale.

 Mercantile (Intelligence)